 Cinnamon Fern doesn’t require much maintenance.
 The most important factor is the water supply.
 In shaded areas, the fern needs to be kept moist but not wet.
 For sunnier locations, it is critical to keep the soil moist.
 Cinnamon Fern can be thinned out by separating the clumps and transplanting in spring.

 Cinnamon Fern has few pest or disease problems.
 It can be susceptible to the Osmunda Borer Moth, the sporangia-feeding plant bug or Osmunda thrips.
 These insects are generally not detrimental to the health of the plant.
 Thinning the plant out the next season helps avoid the problem.

 Cinnamon Fern is a part of the Osmundaceae family, otherwise referred to as the Royal Fern Family.
 These ferns are among the oldest known ferns.

 The fiberous roots of the crown is called ‘osmunda fiber’ and is frequently used as a potting media for orchids and other epiphytes.

 Cinnamon Fern can pair well with other native ferns such as the Sensitive Fern (Onocolea sensibilis), Ostrich Fern (Matteuccia struthiopteris) or the Lady Fern (Athyrium filix-femina).
 Other flowering perennials can create a nice pop of color, like the Purple Coneflower (Echinacea purpureum), Asters (Aster spp.), Spiderwort (Tradescantia ohiensis), and the Harlequin Blue Flag Iris (Iris versicolor) to name a few.
-Larger Shrubs can look good with Cinnamon Fern, such as the American Elderberry (Sambucus canadensis), Redosier Dogwood (Cornus sericea) and Common Witchhazel (Hamamelis virginiana) are good examples of plants that pair nicely.
+Larger shrubs look great with Cinnamon Fern, such as the American Elderberry (Sambucus canadensis), Redosier Dogwood (Cornus sericea) and Common Witchhazel (Hamamelis virginiana) are good examples of plants that pair nicely.